dirkhusemann/weewx-mastodon/README.md

 `weewx-mastodon` is a [weewx](https://www.weewx.com) generator that reports weather reports to a mastodon account.
 It runs as report generator as part of the standard report generation process.

+## Prerequisites

+You need to have [Mastondon.py](https://github.com/halcy/Mastodon.py) installed.
+Just follow the instructions on its [github page](https://github.com/halcy/Mastodon.py).

 ## Installation (zip)

 Download the latest release from [weewx-mastodon's github repository](https://github.com/dirkhusemann/weewx-mastodon).